basir/next-tailwind-amazona/README.md

     1. dispaly payment methods
     2. save payment method in context
 18. Seed sample products
+    1. create product model in mongoose
-    1. insert sample products to mongodb
+    2. insert sample products to mongodb
+19. Load Products MongoDB
+    1. load products in home page from mongodb
-    2. load products from db in home and product screen
+    2. load products in product page from mongodb
-    3. check product count in stock in add to cart
+    3. use product api to check count in stock in add to cart